We are education technology experts.

 Measure Impact Effectively

-It’s important to have robust methods for assessing how well the technology is working.
+It’s important to have methods for assessing how well the technology is working.
 This involves collecting and analyzing data to determine if the product is meeting its goals and benefiting students.

 Leverage Existing Research